Updated: Jun 2

-For weeks I have been practicing and studying what it means to radically love myself, to have a Radical Self-Love.
+For months now, I have been practicing and studying what it means to radically love myself, to have a Radical Self-Love.

 Radical is defined as relating to or affecting the fundamental nature of something, far-reaching and thorough.
 Self-love is the love of self.
 Together, a radical self-love means loving yourself despite... despite how you may feel about yourself, your circumstances, your relationships, despite your failures, your successes.
 Loving yourself thoroughly and fully and wholly.

-I think of my twenty-two year-long journey of learning to be comfortable in my skin, confident in my calling, and in my beliefs, to be exactly that, a journey.
+My mere twenty-two-year-old journey of learning to be comfortable in my skin, confident in my calling, and in my beliefs, is exactly that, a journey.
 I am constantly evolving, failing, winning, and learning along the way.
 It was not until around my junior year of college, that I really started to truly love myself.
 I had been studying more into the lives of Black women who shaped my life, my mother's life, and my granny's life.
 I was reading about the experiences Black women faced and are still facing.
 Experiences I knew all too well, even if I hadn't personally experienced them, I knew women who had.
 From childhood trauma, to I read stories, novels, poems, academic writings, I listened to speakers, I traveled to events, worked alongside and joined organizations that amplified Black female voices and stories.

 My junior year of college was transformative for me, I was exiting my teen years and headed into my twenties.
 I had left a damaging relationship and was ready to figure out who the hell I was.
 I was struggling with my confidence, I had gained over thirty pounds and was the heaviest I'd ever been.
 I knew my calling and was walking in it, but struggled with feelings of loneliness and self-doubt.
 I was (and still struggle) with worrying about what people would think of me for having a lot to say.